 This Part shall be construed as being in addition to the provisions of the Interpretation Act 1918 3, and unless the contrary intention appears, shall not be construed as limiting or otherwise affecting the operation of those provisions to and in relation to the repeal effected by section 3.

-[Schedule repealed by No. 62 of 1983 s.
+[Schedule deleted by No. 62 of 1983 s.
 6.]

 Notes